 - Depression or unstable moods

-- Fear of certain people or places/separation anxiety
+- New or unusual fear of certain people or places

 - Separation anxiety